Tyk Classic API Definition

 Uptime Tests

-A list of tests to run, takes the form:
+A list of tests to run, which can be either short form:

 {